-The end of a relationship can flip your world and trigger a range of emotions.
-Some people quickly accept the demise of a relationship and move on.
+The end of a relationship can turn your world and trigger a variety of emotions.
+Some people quickly accept the death of a relationship and move on.
 But others may deal with depression, anxiety, and withdrawal from friends and family.

 Surround yourself with loved ones.
 Make sure your friends and family know what happened, and ask them to be a support system for you, to help you through this difficult time.

-Life is about going after what you want, realizing what and who is truly important and living each second to the fullest.
+Life is about going after what you want, realizing what and who’s truly important and living each second to the fullest.

 Life isn’t ending.
-Every day you wake up and there is a new day with new people waiting for you to have new experiences.
+Every day you wake up and there’s a new day with new people waiting for you to have new experiences.